coallaoh/Principles/goals/README.md

     - Automatisation and efficiency for organising the team.
 - Build expertise in STAI.
     - Start the new field and lead the field.
-    - Continuously follow up the state of the art.
+    - Continuously follow up on the state of the art.
     - Work closely with students and postdocs to write papers regularly.
     - Teach a relevant course & seminar.
 - Reputation as a key contributor to ML and AI.